sfmcdg/awesome-salesforce-marketingcloud/README.md

 ## How to contribute

-On Twitter share and like awesome [#salesforce #marketingcloud](https://twitter.com/search?q=%23salesforce%20%23marketingcloud) tweets and the most popular will be featured here.
+Make a suggestion on [issues](https://github.com/sfmcdg/awesome-salesforce-marketingcloud/issues)

 ## Salesforce Marketing Cloud Developer Tips

 We are just setting up and links will be added shortly.
-In the meantime to follow along with awesome Salesforce Marketing Cloud Developer visit [#salesforce #marketingcloud](https://twitter.com/search?q=%23salesforce%20%23marketingcloud).